skip to Main Content

 A subpoena gives the executor a deadline of 14 days to provide a copy of the will to the courts.

-For the upcoming tax season, Ann needs a copy of the will to see how her inheritance of the estate will impact a certain tax benefit.
+Ann needs a copy of the will to see how her inheritance will impact a certain tax benefit.
 Since she is a beneficiary of the will, she requests that Todd provide her with a copy.
 After multiple direct requests to Todd for a copy of the will, he fails to deliver one to her.
-There could be many reasons that Todd is choosing to do this, however, these reasons likely do not legally justify his direct refusal to provide a copy of the will.
+There could be many reasons that Todd is choosing to do this.
+However, these reasons don’t legally justify his refusal to provide a copy of the will.
 Ann decides to issue a subpoena to the courts to enforce Todd to act on his responsibility as the executor.

 b) Issuing a Subpoena